1. Development of kittens

 -

-Kittens are introduced to the litter box and begin toilet training for life in the home.
-When the kittens are 3 weeks old, their birth weight has quadrupled and they weigh around 445 grams.
+By the time the kittens are 3 weeks old, their birth weight has quadrupled and they weigh around 445 grams.

 Week 4 to week 6